About ❤️

 I know things.
 Things like, don’t argue with a southern woman.
 Just politely answer them as best you can.
 And as far as my cell phone, like my manners, I don’t keep a constant eye on it either.

 Susan knows things too.
 She told me my website sounds like a “preacher” talking.
-I certainly don’t deserve to be a preacher or even go to Heaven, but I look forward to the “new” of my inevitable eventual future.
-At least that thought softens my bad memories.
-The goal with my website is to soften yours too.
+I certainly don’t deserve to be a preacher or even go to Heaven, but I look forward to the “new” of my future.

 My last career job was designing internet operating circuit boards along with a distinguished team of engineers, managers and support personnel.
 Prior to that I was an electronics technician evolving into circuit board design in the defense industry working with tactical missile systems.
 My first career job was a professional artist.
 During my younger years I worked many odd jobs beginning at age nine with a newspaper delivery route.